wittend/UncutGem/hardware/PCB/README.md

 - 520nm - 532nm green light
 - a laser point of light
 - is around 10mm wide by 22mm long.

+### ESP32 Dev Board

+We use one that is 2x rows of 15 pins with the pintout described in the schematic.

+### 1.3" OLED Screen

+These are standard OLED boards using SH110X-based screens driven by I2C (not SPI).